-Thanks to the dynamic development of the area in which students prepare the program, graduates have a wide range of applications, while specific ways of applying are continually created and many are still emerging during their studies.
-Framework applications are:
+Thanks to the dynamic development of the area for which the program prepares students, graduates have a wide range of applications, while specific ways of application are continuously emerging and many only appear during their studies.
+The general application possibilities are:

-- applied and basic research, typically large data processing, often in collaboration with experts from other disciplines such as biology or linguistics;
+- applied and basic research, typically large data processing, often in collaboration with experts in other fields such as biology or linguistics;

-- work in companies whose immediate interest is artificial intelligence and data processing (eg List, Google), such as Data Scientist and Machine Learning Engineer;
+- work in companies whose immediate interest is in artificial intelligence and data processing (eg Seznam, Google), for example in the positions of Data Scientist and Machine Learning Engineer;

-- work in companies that have valuable and often large data (such as banking, telecom operators), as well as businesses providing data analytics technologies in the cloud, such as Business Intelligence Analyst and Data Analyst;
+- work in companies that have valuable and often extensive data at their disposal (eg banking, telecommunications operators), as well as companies providing technologies for data analytics in the cloud, such as Business Intelligence Analyst and Data Analyst positions;

-- Establishing your own start-up specializing in the use of artificial intelligence methods in a particular area.
+- establishing your own start-up specializing in the use of artificial intelligence methods in a specific area.

-FI graduates are valued in practice, their average gross salary in the last few years is more than CZK 45,000, according to a survey of all levels of study.
-More about graduate employment
+FI graduates are valued in practice, their average gross starting salary in the last few years is more than 45,000 CZK, according to a survey of all levels of study.
+More about the employment of graduates

 Meet successful graduates

 We are preparing more information about graduates for you.

 In the study catalog you will find lists of compulsory and optional subjects and a recommended course of study.